Cane Corso

 Children And Other Pets

 When he is properly raised, trained, and socialized, the Corso can be loving toward and protective of children.
-Its important, however, that puppies and adult dogs not be given any opportunity to chase children and that kids avoid making high-pitched sounds in his presence.
+It’s important, however, that puppies and adult dogs not be given any opportunity to chase children and that kids avoid making high-pitched sounds in his presence.
 Running and squealing may cause the Corso to associate children with prey.
 Keep him confined when kids are running around outdoors and making lots of noise, especially if your children have friends over.
-The Corso may think it necessary to step in and protect his kids, and that is unlikely to end well.
+The Corso may think it necessary to step in and protect “his” kids, and that is unlikely to end well.